 Lay Ministry

-A normal load for students is six credits per semester for three years and six credits per summer in the first two years.
-There will be no courses in the summer of the third year of studies.
+A normal load for students is between five and seven credits per semester for three years and six credits per summer in the first two years.
+There are no courses in the summer of the third year of studies.
 With approval from the Academic Dean, a maximum of twelve credits may be transferred from other graduate schools.
 A candidate must complete all degree requirements within 10 years after acceptance into the program.
-Ordinarily, classes each semester will meet on Tuesday and Thursday evenings from 6:30 to 9:00 p.m.

-Due to the formative nature of this degree, a new cycle will usually begin only every two years.
-New students must enter the program with a cohort at the beginning of each new cycle.
+Due to the formative nature of this degree, new students must enter the program with a cohort at the beginning of each new cycle.

 Year One: